liveask/liveask/CONTRIBUTING.md

 # Contributions

+For contributions please:
-For contributions please makes changes on a local development version, make sure the changes pass all the tests & do not break anything then, create a pull request.
+1. Make changes on a local development version.
+2. Make sure the changes pass all the tests & do not break anything.
+3. Then, create a pull request.

 # Local Setup
 **Requires Three Terminal Tabs/Instances**